stacksapien/scalable-nodejs-web-crawler/README.md

 # Scalable-NodeJS-Web-Crawler

-A NodeJS based web-Crawler which can scaled on the go.
+A NodeJS based web-Crawler which can scale on the go!

   - Support both Static & Dynamic Page Crawling